A group of young adults smile and pose for the camera.

 Jada is the third generation in her family to be involved with the 100 Black Men.
 Her father, John Rabun, was brought to the group’s Los Angeles chapter by his own father as a high school student.

-“Generation to generation, it means a lot,” John said. “[The organization] has had a profound impact on me and my family, and so I wanted to introduce [it to] my daughters.”
+“Generation to generation, it means a lot,” John said. “[100 Black Men] has had a profound impact on me and my family, and so I wanted to introduce [it to] my daughters.”

 Carrying financial lessons through life

-The 100 Black Men of America and Wells Fargo have worked together for 34 years, from sponsorships to supporting programs like Pathways for Success, which provides workforce readiness to mentees across the nation.
-This collaboration is part of Wells Fargo's broader commitment to increase pathways to economic opportunity for historically marginalized communities as The Bank of Doing.
+The 100 Black Men of America and Wells Fargo have worked together for roughly 35 years to increase pathways to economic advancement for youth and young adults.
+This collaboration is part of Wells Fargo’s broader commitment to supporting historically marginalized communities as The Bank of Doing.

 “Generational wealth gives you the opportunity to have a better life.
-Not only for you, but for your kids.” — Lester Owens, former head of Operations for Wells Fargo
+Not only for you, but for your kids.” — Lester Owens, retired head of Operations for Wells Fargo

 “Generational wealth gives you the opportunity to have a better life.
-Not only for you, but for your kids,” said Lester Owens, former head of Operations and Operating Committee Member for Wells Fargo.
+Not only for you, but for your kids,” said Lester Owens, retired head of Operations for Wells Fargo and member of the 100 Black Men.
 “The more that we can give somebody the opportunity to be successful, the more they can carry that with them for generations for others to be successful as well.”
-Owens is also a member of the 100 Black Men of America.

 “[The 100 Black Men] has really helped spark my interest in the business field,” she said.
 “I’m going to continue the program probably for life.”